nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-You should also check that the Kind cluster came up fully with `kubectl get
+You should also check that the KinD cluster has come up fully with `kubectl get
 machinesets`.
 You should see READY and AVAILABLE replicas.

 ```bash